igorpaivaf/numerical-calculus/README.md

-# Introdução a Computação em Física
+# Introduction to Physical Computation

 ---

-## Conteúdos
+## Contents

-Os códigos nesse repositórios contém os teoremas e conceitos do Cálculo Numérico na linguagem do Python:
+The codes in this repository contains theorems and concepts of Numerical Calculus in Python:

-- Diferenciação Numérica
+- Numerical Differentiation

-- Integração Numérica
+- Numerical Integration

-- Interpolação Polinomial
+- Polynomial Interpolation

-- Mínimos Quadrados
+- Ordinary Least Squares

-- Resolução de Sistemas Lineares - Métodos Iterativos e Diretos
+- Resolution of Linear Systems - Iterative and Direct Methods

-- Raízes de Funções
+- Roots of Functions